 We’d prefer that you didn’t have to put in a bike accident claim altogether so here are a quick 10 precautions you can take to avoid being in an accident:

-a) If you don’t think a car approaching from the right or left has seen you then wave – your arms going left and right is more likely to be seen than a bike coming straight towards them
+- If you don’t think a car approaching from the right or left has seen you, then wave – your arms going left and right is more likely to be seen than a bike coming straight towards them

-c) Slow down– if you are approaching at a lower speed, you have a better chance of being able to avert a collision by stopping if needs be – annoying, but better than getting hit by a car, we reckon
+- Slow down– if you are approaching at a lower speed, you have a better chance of being able to avert a collision by stopping if needs be – annoying, but surely better than being hit by a car.

-7) Wear something bright- high visibility saves lives
+- Wear something bright – high visibility saves lives

-9) Avoid listening to music – If you cannot hear the other traffic, you lose a huge sense of the traffic around you, which causes accidents.
+- Avoid listening to music – If you cannot hear the other traffic, you lose a huge sense of your surroundings, which causes accidents

-10) Indicate – hopefully, if you are riding a bike, you have done your cycling proficiency so use it, it saves lives.
+- Indicate – hopefully, if you are riding a bike, you have done your cycling proficiency so use it – it saves lives.

 Making a claim